Doriel Jacov, JD, LCSW, a relational psychotherapist in New York City.

 • Psychoanalytic Psychotherapy training at the William Alanson White Institute

-• Training in Trauma-Focused CBT
+• Training in Trauma-Focused CBT (TF-CBT)

 • Specialized training working with survivors of sexual abuse